tk-aria/gollvm/README.md

 The Gollvm compiler driver defaults to using the gold linker when linking Go programs.
 If some other linker is desired, this can be accomplished by passing "-DGOLLVM_DEFAULT_LINKER=<variant>" when running cmake.
 Note that this default can still be overridden on the command line using the "-fuse-ld" option.

 Gollvm's cmake rules expect a valid value for the SHELL environment variable; if not set, a default shell of /bin/bash will be used.

+If you are using zsh, you may encounter problems.
+Please switch to bash instead.

 ## Installing gollvm <a name="installing"></a>